 This concept has made me realize that I often use other people’s problems to distract me from really looking at myself.
 Recovery has taught me that if I allow myself to become preoccupied with how to fix or rescue someone else, I will lose touch with my real responsibility.
 I am first and foremost responsible to “row my own boat,” and keep God at my center.

-For me, this principle in action means that when my husband’s behavior triggers me, I put my focus on “Am I responding in a way that is Humble, Honest, Accountable?” instead of “How do I convince my husband how wrong he is?”
+For me, this principle in action means that when my partner’s behavior triggers me, I put my focus on “Am I responding in a way that is Humble, Honest, Accountable?” instead of “How do I convince my partner how wrong they are?”
 I focus on, “What do I need to do to feel serenity right now?” instead of “What do I need to do to get this person to do what I think they should be doing?”

-This approach is helping me to create healthier relationships with all people, whether it be my husband, my children, my siblings, my parents, my in-laws, or my friends.
+This approach is helping me to create healthier relationships with all people, whether it be my spouse, my children, my siblings, my parents, my in-laws, or my friends.

 I have realized that the most loving thing I can ever do is try to keep myself in a space where I can be filled with His love, and the right action will come from there.